-- 13.10 Upon hire and prior to delivering services, a pre-employment health screening shall be required for each individual who has or may have direct contact with a resident in the nursing facility.
-Such health screening shall be conducted in accordance with the Rules and Regulations Pertaining to Immunization, Testing, and Health Screening for Health Care Workers (R23-17-HCW) promulgated by the Department of Health. - 13.11 Influenza: Long term care employee immunization: Except as provided in subsection v (below), every facility in this state shall request that employees receive yearly immunization for influenza virus and at least a single immunization for pneumococcal disease in accordance with Chapter 23-17.19 of the Rhode Island General Laws, as amended.
+- 14.10 Upon hire and prior to delivering services, a pre-employment health screening shall be required for each individual who has or may have direct contact with a resident in the nursing facility.
+Such health screening shall be conducted in accordance with the Rules and Regulations Pertaining to Immunization, Testing, and Health Screening for Health Care Workers (R23-17-HCW) promulgated by the Department of Health. - 14.11 Influenza: Long term care employee immunization: Except as provided in subsection v (below), every facility in this state shall request that employees receive yearly immunization for influenza virus in accordance with Chapter 23-17.19 of the Rhode Island General Laws, as amended.